 - uncles and aunts

-The intestacy rules make no provision for partners who are not married to or in a civil partnership with the deceased, regardless of whether they co-habit.
-Relations by marriage, stepchildren or stepparents, close friends and carers are also excluded.
+The intestacy rules make no provision for partners who are not a couple or in a civil partnership with the dead, regardless of whether they co-habit.
+Relations by marriage, stepchildren or stepparents, close friends, and carers are also disbar.

 No surviving relatives